ArweaveTeam/docs.arweave.org-info/mining/operations/metrics.md

 This panel tracks Erlang reductions.
 Reductions are a measure of Eerlang process activity. the more reductions performed by a process, the more CPU cycles it has consumed.

+## VDF Step Number

+**Metric**: `vdf_step`

+This metric tracks the current VDF step number of the node - either calculated locally or received from a trusted VDF server.

+You expect this number to increase roughly every second.

+**Alerting**:
+We recommend starting with an alert that goes off if there are fewer than 200 steps in a 5-minute period.

+## Block Height

+**Metric**: `arweave_block_height`

+This metric tracks the height of the node's current tip block.
+We expect this number to increase roughly every 2 minutes, but there can be substantial variation in the block time.

+**Alerting**:
+We recommend alerting if you don't see a new block in 15 minutes.

+## VDF Step Behind

+**Metric**: `block_vdf_advance`

+This metric tracks how many VDF steps the node is behind the last block it processed.
+A negative number means the node is *ahead* of the VDF step in the latest block.

+If this number grows too large it can indicate that the node's VDF or VDF server is too slow or has fallen behind.

+**Alerting**:
+We recommend setting an alert at 200, and adjusting as needed.